mithunshanbhag/azure-workshop/labs-vm.md

 * Create an Ubuntu VM using steps from lab #1 above.

-* Note the details associated with VM's existing NIC (virtual network, subnets and private IP addresses).
+* Note the details associated with the VM's existing NIC (virtual network, subnets and private IP addresses).

     ```bash
     az vm nic list -g <resource-group-name> --vm-name <virtual-machine-name>